Vyrqel/e621-curator/README.md

 All in `curator.db`:

-- `seen` — post IDs you've been shown (marked at serve time).
+- `seen` — post IDs you've been shown (marked when the client renders them, not at serve time).
+- `preload_queue` — posts handed to the client's look-ahead buffer but not yet displayed.
+The durable half of the seen/reserved split: `seen` means "the user looked at it", this means "we owe the user a look at it".
+Rows leave by exactly two doors — `/api/seen` on display, or the drain when a post is re-served after the client dropped it.
+Nothing expires on a timer.
 - `favorites` — favorited posts, kept in sync with e621.
+- `additions` — the artist/character additions lists, mirrored to the two text files.
+- `post_relations` — parent ID, child IDs and pool IDs per post.
+Children and pools are comma-separated ID lists (e621 hands them over as whole lists and they're only ever read that way); `parent_id` gets its own indexed column because it *is* queried across posts.
+A missing row means "never looked"; a row with no parent, children or pools means "looked, post is standalone".
 - `post_tags` — per-post tag cache: a flags byte (2-bit rating: `00`=s,
   `01`=q, `10`=e, `11`=unknown; remaining 6 bits reserved) followed by the 9
   fixed tag categories, each a varint count plus null-terminated strings, all zstd-compressed against a dictionary trained on the corpus itself.
   **`TAG_CATEGORIES` order is load-bearing — never reorder it.**
-- `tag_dicts` — the zstd dictionaries the blobs above are compressed against, keyed by the version stored in each blob.
-A retrain writes a new version, rewrites every blob against it, then drops any version nothing references — so this table normally holds exactly one 256 KiB row and does not grow.
-  An older version is retained only if some blob failed to decode and still points at it, which is logged as a warning; dropping it would turn a possibly-transient failure into permanent loss.
+- `tag_dicts` — the zstd dictionaries the blobs above are compressed against, keyed by **label**, not by a version counter: `dict` is current (blobs whose flag byte is 1) and `dict_old` is the previous one (blobs flagged 0).
+At most two rows ever exist.
+A retrain rotates `dict` to `dict_old`, writes the new `dict`, rewrites every blob that decodes, then drops `dict_old` once nothing references it — so this table normally holds exactly one ~248 KiB row and does not grow. `dict_old` survives only when some blob failed to decode and is still stranded on it, which is logged as a warning; dropping it would turn a possibly-transient failure into permanent loss.
 - `tag_graph` — single row holding e621's tag alias and tag implication
   tables, pruned to the tags this database actually references and stored as two zstd blobs.
 Posts keep only their most specific tags; the implied ones